Amanmalik444/InstaClone/README.md

 # InstaClone made using MERN stack.

-Deployed it heroku, contact me for link on Instagram (Zuckerberg one, I know, competition).
+Deployed it heroku, contact me for link.